-“… An average of five downtime events each month, with each downtime event being expensive indeed: from $1 million a year for a typical midsize company to more than $60 million for a large enterprise.”
+“An average of five downtime events each month, with each downtime event being expensive indeed: from $1 million a year for a typical midsize company to more than $60 million for a large enterprise.”

 The major cause of this downtime is equipment failures, accounting for nearly 40 percent of downtime.
 The second most frequent cause of downtime is human error which accounts for 25 percent of downtime.

-Traditional workflows have help or service desks alerted to downtime incidents via pagers or emails.
+Traditional workflows have help or service desks alerted of downtime incidents via pagers or emails.
 The use of email alerts assumes—falsely—that an email will get the attention of the appropriate data center manager or service desk engineer.
 Unfortunately, critical messages often get buried in email inboxes.
 Instead, IT support teams need immediate incident management platforms for their teams.

 Critical Incident Management Best Practices